This case will decide the constitutional validity of Section 6A of Citizenship Act, 1955, which is the result of the Assam Accord.

 The IMDT Act was challenged before the Supreme Court in Sarbananda Sonowal v UOI, since it made some departures from the Foreigners Act,1946 and Foreigner Tribunal Order, 1964.
 The IMDT Act reversed the burden of proof from individuals to State, made reference to tribunal more onerous, and indirectly made it harder to deport illegal immigrants.
 The Supreme Court struck down the IMDT Act and held it as unconstitutional.
 However, the large-scale illegal migration and political turmoil continued.

-Assam Sanmilita Mahasangha, along with other organisations, challenged the constitutional validity of Section 6A of the Citizenship Act, 1955 in 2014.
+Assam Sanmilita Mahasangha, along with other organizations, challenged the constitutional validity of Section 6A of the Citizenship Act, 1955 in 2014.
 A 2-Judge Bench of the Supreme Court heard the matter and passed an order under Art 145(3) of the Constitution, referring the matter to a larger Constitutional Bench of the Supreme Court.
 On 19th April, a 5-Judge Bench, comprising of Justices Madan B.Lokur, R.K.Agrawal, Prafulla Chandra Pant, D.Y.Chandrachud, and Ashok Bhushan was constituted.

 The petitioners argue that there is no rational basis for having separate cutoff dates for regularising illegal migrants who enter Assam as opposed to the rest of the country.